Cyclenerd/static_status/README.md

 ## JSON

 You can also create a JSON status page.
-Configure the varaible `MY_STATUS_JSON` with the location where the JSON file should be stored.
+Configure the variable `MY_STATUS_JSON` with the location where the JSON file should be stored.

 Example JSON:
 ```json